Think we'd vibe?

 “unclear tracking of operations efficiency”.

-We included the specific analytics titles users requested, as well as devising Analytics that would supplement these.
+We included the specific analytics titles users requested, as well as devising further supplementary Analytics to test on users.

 For example, number of inspections completed to date to provide further relief to not being able to track statuses of all Inspection jobs, and number of times a Manager versus an Inspector sent a report back to Active stage from Review, in order to portray delays/iterations in the process from different roles.

-These Analytics titles accurately and usefully represented the needs of users from our research:
+These Analytics accurately and usefully represented the needs of users:

 Average number of personnel assigned to an Inspection job